 A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl command line tool (or other clients).
-This is usually refer to an environment variable called KUBECONFIG.
+This is usually referred to an environment variable called KUBECONFIG.

 Kubernetes (K8s) is an open-source container-orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google, and is now maintained by the Cloud Native Computing Foundation.
 For more details, refer: Kubernetes

 A node is a worker machine in Kubernetes, previously known as a minion.
 A node may be a VM or physical machine, depending on the cluster.
-Each node contains the services necessary to run pods and is managed by the master components.
+Each node contains the services necessary to run pods and is managed by the main components.
 The services on a node include the container runtime, kubelet and kube-proxy.
 For more details, refer: Kubernetes Node